-- 2. The term "permanent establishment" shall include especially:

-- (a) a place of management;

-- (b) a branch;

-- (c) an office; - (d) a factory; - (e) a workshop; - (f) a mine, quarry or other place of exploitation of natural resources; - (g) a farm or plantation; - (h) a building site or construction or assembly project which exists for more than six months. - 3.
-The term "permanent establishment" shall not be deemed to include: - (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or delivery; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or for collecting information, for the enterprise; - (e) the maintenance of a fixed place of business solely for the purpose of advertising, for the supply of information, for scientific research or for similar activities which have a preparatory or auxiliary character, for the enterprise.

-4. An enterprise of a Contracting State shall be deemed to have a permanent establishment in the other Contracting State if it carries on supervisory activities in that other Contracting State for more than six months in connection with a building site, construction, installation or assembly project which is being undertaken in that other Contracting State.

-5. A person acting in a Contracting State on behalf of an enterprise of the other Contracting State - other than an agent of an independent status to whom paragraph 6 applies - shall be deemed to be a permanent establishment in the first-mentioned Contracting State if -

-- (a) he has, and habitually exercises in that first-mentioned Contracting State, any authority to conclude contracts in the name of the enterprise, unless his activities are limited to the purchase of goods or merchandise for the enterprise; or - (b) he maintains in the first-mentioned Contracting State a stock of goods or merchandise belonging to the enterprise from which he regularly fills orders on behalf of the enterprise.

-6. An enterprise of a Contracting State shall not be deemed to have a permanent establishment in the other Contracting State merely because it carries on business in that other Contracting State through a broker, general commission agent or any other agent of an independent status, where such persons are acting in the ordinary course of their business.
+- 2. The term "permanent establishment" shall include especially: - (a) a place of management; - (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; - (f) a farm or plantation; - (g) a mine, oil well, quarry or other place of extraction of natural resources; - (h) a building site or construction or assembly project which exists for more than six months. - 3.
+The term "permanent establishment" shall not be deemed to include: - (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or delivery; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or for collecting information, for the enterprise; - (e) the maintenance of a fixed place of business solely for the purpose of advertising, for the supply of information, for scientific research or for similar activities which have a preparatory or auxiliary character, for the enterprise. - 4.
+An enterprise of a Contracting State, notwithstanding it has no fixed place of business in the other Contracting State, shall be deemed to have a permanent establishment in that other Contracting State if it carries on supervisory activities therein for more than six months in connection with a construction, installation or assembly project which is being undertaken in that other Contracting State. - 5.
+A person acting in a Contracting State on behalf of an enterprise of the other Contracting State (other than an agent of independent status to whom paragraph 6 applies), notwithstanding he has no fixed place of business in the former Contracting State, shall be deemed to be a permanent establishment therein if - (a) he has, and habitually exercises in the former Contracting State an authority to conclude contracts in the name of the enterprise, unless his activities are limited to the purchase of goods or merchandise for the enterprise; or - (b) he maintains in the former Contracting State a stock of goods or merchandise belonging to the enterprise from which he regularly fills orders on behalf of the enterprise. - 6.
+An enterprise of a Contracting State shall not be deemed to have a permanent establishment in the other Contracting State merely because it carries on business in that other Contracting State through a broker, general commission agent or any other agent of an independent status, where such person is acting in the ordinary course of his business.